Area codes 402 and 531: History

 Omaha and Lincoln are not only home to most of Nebraska's landlines, but also to most of its cell phones and pagers.
 As a result, the numbering pool for area code 402 was nearly exhausted by the end of the 1990s.
 It was originally projected to be exhausted in 2001, but number pooling was implemented to stave off exhaustion.
 In 2009, however, NeuStar projected that 402 would be exhausted in 2010.

-In March 2011, central office code relief was implemented by adding area code 531 in an overlay plan to the same service area of 402.
+In March 2011, central office code relief was implemented by adding area code 531 in an overlay to the same service area of 402.
 Although the first central office prefix in 531 was not assigned until February 2013, ten-digit dialing has been mandatory for all calls from the 402 territory since Spring 2011.